Jill Billings

-Jill Billings (born January 19, 1962) is a former teacher, former member of the La Crosse County board of supervisors, and Democratic member of the Wisconsin State Assembly, first elected to represent the 95th district in a 2011 special election.
-She represents the City of La Crosse and portions of the Towns of Shelby and Campbell.
+Jill Elizabeth Billings (born January 19, 1962) is an American Democratic politician and retired educator from La Crosse, Wisconsin.
+She is a member of the Wisconsin State Assembly, representing Wisconsin's 95th Assembly district since November 2011.
+She is also a former member of the La Crosse County board of supervisors.

-Background
+Early life and career

-Billings was born in Stewartville, Minnesota; both of her grandfathers had been candidates for mayor.
+Billings was born in Rochester, Minnesota; both of her grandfathers had been candidates for mayor.
 She studied communication and English at Augsburg College, before moving to La Crosse in 1990.
 She spent seven years as a teacher of English and citizenship to Hmong immigrants.

-She worked on La Crosse County's land use plan, helped established a special rehabilitation court for persons convicted of driving while intoxicated, and worked on the county’s Economic Development Fund.
+She worked on La Crosse County's land use plan, helped established a special rehabilitation court for persons convicted of driving while intoxicated, and worked on the county's Economic Development Fund.
 Between 2004 and 2012, she was a member of the La Crosse County board of supervisors, becoming vice chair of the County Health and Human Services Board and head of the Family Policy Board Executive Committee.

 Legislative race

 On November 8, 2011, Billings was elected to the Wisconsin State Assembly in a special election in the 95th Assembly District (the city of La Crosse and portions of the towns of Campbell and Shelby), succeeding fellow Democrat Jennifer Shilling, who replaced Senator Dan Kapanke in the Wisconsin State Senate following a successful recall election against him.
-Billings took 72.6% of the vote against Republican David Drewes, a small government advocate and supporter of Governor Scott Walker.
+Billings took 72.5% of the vote against Republican David Drewes, a small government advocate and supporter of Governor Scott Walker.
 The district has elected Democrats to the Assembly consistently since 1974.

 Personal life

-As of her election, she was 49, and separated.
-She has two children, Josh and Zoe, ages 18 and 16.
+Billings has two children, Josh and Zoe.